 The Treasury and Capital Markets business segment seeks to generate revenues, while managing the exposure of the Bank and the products sold to clients of the Bank in such areas as interest rates, foreign exchange, fixed income, equities and derivative instruments.
-In managing positions, generally the Bank invests in investment grade corporate and treasury bonds, issued mainly by the U.S. and Euro-zone issuers.
-The Bank may also trade in major foreign currency instruments, interest rate and equity futures, futures on major indices and a variety of options and similar instruments, mainly in connection with client business.
+In managing its liquidity and exposure to interest rate risk, the Bank invests in credit issues of quality corporate, financial and sovereign issuers.
+The Bank may also trade in major foreign currency instruments, interest rate and equity futures, futures on major indices and a variety of options and similar instruments, mainly in connection with client business as part of its hedging activities.
 In managing the various trading books, the activity of the Treasury and Capital Markets team touches on many areas internally and is a source of expertise, market risk management and consistent profitability for the organization.

-For 2012, the area generated revenues net of imparities of \in 48.7 million, as compared to a loss of \in 10 million in 2011, after considering the negative effect of last year's largely "one-time" Greece and related imparities.
-This result compares to \in 21.8 million in net revenues for 2010.
-The generation of revenues, excluding the effect of the impairment charge, suggests a fairly normal distribution during the past and the prior years, as suggested in the following histogram.
+For 2013, the area generated revenues net of imparities of € 93 million, as compared to $\in$ 48.7 million for the prior year, and to a loss of $\in$ 10 million in 2011.
+The generation of revenues suggests a fairly normal distribution during the past and the prior years, as indicated in the following histogram.